Allen13x/MTB_LRSvsSRS/README.md

 ## Generate Hybrid reads

-From the main folder launch the script 1_Hybrid_generate-reads.sh
+From the main directory launch the script 1_Hybrid_generate-reads.sh

 ## Running MTBseq

-From the main folder launch the three scripts:
+From the main directory launch the three scripts:
 2_Hyb_mtbseq.sh
 2_LRS_mtbseq.sh
 2_SRS_mtbseq.sh

 ## Genome Coverage

-From the main folder launch the script: 3a_coverage.sh
+From the main directory launch the script: 3a_coverage.sh

 Open R and and use the code in 3b_Coverage.R to compare the breadth coverage at 8x with the different approaches

 ## Variant calling and Comparative Analysis

 The variants were already called with the MTBseq step.
 They can be found in the relative folder (e.g reads/SRS/Called).
-From the main folder launch the script: 4_tree.sh
-This will produce a folder Trees containing the transmission trees of the samples according the different approaches.
+From the main directory launch the script: 4_tree.sh This will produce a folder Trees containing the transmission trees of the samples according the different approaches.

 For visualization use the site: https://achtman-lab.github.io/GrapeTree/MSTree_holder.html

+## Drug resistance

+For each of the approaches enter the folder reads/*/Called.
+From there launch the script 5_WHO-resistance.py

+The results will be in the file qcr26_all_full.csv

+## De Novo Assembly

+From the main irectory launch the script 6a_Assembly.sh

+The assemblies will be in the folder Assembly

+For comparison and visualization use the R script 6b_assembly.R